 Avoiding Taxi Scams in Bangkok (Click here if you can’t see the video)

+Is it possible to avoid encountering taxi scams in Bangkok?
 What would you if your taxi driver were scamming you on your ride to the airport?
+Taxi scams are one of the most common scams in Bangkok.

 I never liked taking taxis.
 I try every conceivable option to avoid taxis and especially airport ones.
 Not only are they one of the most expensive ways to get to and from an airport, but I always have to be on my toes in the case, I meet a taxi that’s trying to scam me.